 They must abstain from action if it is not possible to determine with certainty that their activities are legal.

-Collaborators are also required to comply with all the internal organisational and operational procedures adopted and with the official corporate communications on how they apply to them.
+Collaborators are also required to comply with all the internal organisational and management procedures applied and with their implementations duly communicated to them by IRCA.

-2.2 - Impartiality
+2.2 Impartiality

 IRCA works in accordance with the principle of impartiality.